IGITUGraz/L2L/doc/intro.rst

 * See :class:`~.FunctionGeneratorOptimizee` for an example of an `Optimizee` (based on simple function minimization).
 * See :class:`~.SimulatedAnnealingOptimizer` for an example of an implementation of simulated annealing `Optimizer`.
-* See :ref:`ltl-experiments` for an example implementation of an LTL experiment with an arbitrary `Optimizee` and `Optimizer`.
+* See :ref:`l2l-experiments` for an example implementation of an LTL experiment with an arbitrary `Optimizee` and `Optimizer`.

 .. _data-postprocessing: